 U.S. Government has a formal agreement with the European Union to implement the ENERGY STAR program for office equipment for the European markets since 2001.
 The U.S. government shares the information on a limited number of products that are certified as ENERGY STAR and available in the EU.

 P2 company is implementing ENERGY STAR for office equipment on behalf of the Ministry of Economy, Trade, and Industry.

 Contact: Chris Forsman, email@example.com

-The Swiss Federal Office of Energy (SFOE) is currently implementing ENERGY STAR for office equipment and consumer electronics products.
+The Swiss Federal Office of Energy (SFOE) is currently implementing ENERGY STAR for office equipment.

 Weatherrisk Explore Inc. is implementing ENERGY STAR for office equipment on behalf of the Environmental Protection Administration of Taiwan.

 Bilateral agreements between EPA and foreign governments delineate program responsibilities to promote, monitor, and enforce ENERGY STAR in their markets.
 Regardless of where a product is manufactured, sold, and/or promoted, any use of the ENERGY STAR mark must comply with the ENERGY STAR Brand Book.
 As part of its ENERGY STAR agreement, each country is required to monitor use of the ENERGY STAR mark.

 Within the United States, labeling of qualified models and/or associated materials is a requirement for ENERGY STAR participation.
 The specific requirements for each product category are outlined in the product-specific Partner Commitments.
 Only partners with qualified models who have otherwise met their partnership obligations (from labeling to submittal of annual unit shipment data) are displayed/promoted on the ENERGY STAR website.
 EPA and DOE undertake substantial efforts to monitor the application and use of the ENERGY STAR registered mark and to ensure that partners are fulfilling the participation requirements.
 These efforts include monitoring print advertisements, websites and domain names, in-store use, and print article content.
 Failure to comply with any of the ENERGY STAR requirements may result in suspension or termination of an organization's ENERGY STAR Partnership Agreement.